 Q – Does blepharoplasty leave scars?

-Q – When will I be able to return to work after my blepharoplasty surgery?
+Q – Will I need to have stitches removed after my blepharoplasty surgery?

 Yes, Dr. Vitenas will place sutures that need to be removed three to five days following the procedure.

 Q – Does the blepharoplasty have any risks?

 Since the blepharoplasty is a surgical procedure, there is always s the chance for complications to occur, although these are generally rare.
 Risks during an eyelid lift can include excessive bleeding, scarring, ectropion, permanent numbness, and blindness.
 However, patients that choose to visit an experienced plastic surgeon significantly lower the chance for complications to occur.